chrisnatali/docs/posts/way_forward.md

 Since our initial timeline was short, we needed to make use of existing systems.
 For collecting the power equipment nodes along the network, the combination of our own [FormHub](http://formhub.org "FormHub") system and [ODK Collect](http://opendatakit.org/use/collect/) were well suited.
 FormHub provides hosted services for managing survey forms and associated data.
 ODK would run on users Android devices and allow them to fill out survery forms (regarding power equipment data) and submit to FormHub.

 To capture the network segments we settled on using a GPS tracking application called OSMTracker due to its simplicity.
 OSMTracker would also run on users Android devices, primarily in the background.
-It works by capturing latitude, longitude at regular intervals while traveling along a route.
+It works by capturing latitude and longitude at regular intervals while traveling along a route.
 This results in an ordered set of points representing a set of connected segments, or in our case, a branch of a power network.

 In theory, this was all we needed to meet our objectives.
 How hard could it be to stitch the points from FormHub and lines from OSMTracker together into a seamless network?

 ### Actually...

 It was quite cumbersome.
-For the network line data, what we were capturing could have been interpreted as a plate of [Cartographic Spaghetti](http://support.esri.com/en/knowledgebase/GISDictionary/term/spaghetti%20data "Spaghetti Data") spread out over a set of files.
+For the network line data, what we were capturing could have been mistaken for a plate of [Cartographic Spaghetti](http://support.esri.com/en/knowledgebase/GISDictionary/term/spaghetti%20data "Spaghetti Data") spread out over a set of files.
 We were able to piece together the line segments from these files into an adequate network as input for NetworkPlanner, but the process was haphazard and laborious.

 Further, we had no method for integrating the power equipment node data collected via FormHub and the network line data.
 An integrated dataset would be much more meaningful to PLN.